opensourcefeed/opensourcefeed.github.io/distribution-manjaro.md

   Splitfire introduces Manjaro powered Station X laptops : "https://open-source-feed.blogspot.com/2017/09/station-x-introduces-manjaro-powered.html"
 ---

-**Manjaro** is an Arch based, rolling GNU/Linux distribution.
-It combines the powerful Arch base with user friendly scripts and installers to make it usable for newbies and professionals alike.
+**Manjaro** is an Arch-based, rolling GNU/Linux distribution.
+It combines the powerful Arch base with user-friendly scripts and installers to make it usable for newbies and professionals.
 Official Manjaro ships KDE and Xfce flavors.
-Additionally, there are community flavors featuring other desktop environments also.
+Additionally, there are community flavors featuring other desktop environments.

 Developed in Austria, France, and Germany, Manjaro provides all the benefits of the Arch operating system combined with a focus on user-friendliness and accessibility.
-Available in both 32 and 64 bit versions, Manjaro is suitable for newcomers as well as experienced Linux users.
+Available in both 32 and 64-bit versions, Manjaro is suitable for newcomers as well as experienced Linux users.